How can I add and edit a button on my website?

 The button block is a framed workspace around your button with a Button label on the left.
 You can only see the frame after clicking on the object.
 It won’t be visible on your website.

-You can customize its colour, padding, border, radius, and shadow.
+You can customize its color, padding, border, radius, and shadow.

 Enable this option to move the button to any place on your website.